w3c/trace-context/spec/40-other-protocols.md

 # Other protocols

-Trace Context propagation is crucial to enable distributed tracing scenarios for applications spans multiple components.
-Http is one of the communication protocols used for cross components correlation.
-Extensions of this specification as well as specifications defined by external organizations define the format of trace context serialization and deserialization for other protocols.
-Note, that those extensions may be at a different maturity level than this specification.
+While trace context is defined for HTTP the authors acknowledge it is also relevant for other protocols.
+Extensions of this specification define the format of trace context serialization anddeserialization for other protocols.
+Note, that these extensions may be at a different maturity level than this specification.

 Please refer to the [protocols registry](https://w3c.github.io/trace-context-protocols-registry/) for the